EmbeddedSystemClass/treecli/README.md

 * tree traversal is fully implemented
 * command line editing, suggestions and autocompletion is fully implemented
+* dynamic node creation is partially implemented, cleanup and documentation needed

 TODO:

 * code and API cleanup
 * more examples and documentation
 * value assignment is not yet implemented
-* dynamic node creation is not yet implemented

 Contributing